scmaverick/FECR-php/README.md

 - I'm including an ISO 4217 currency codes library in case you find it useful.
 - For getting the list of provinces, cantons, districts I'm using an external [API service](https://programando.paginasweb.cr/2016/04/29/lista-de-provincias-cantones-y-distritos-de-costa-rica-en-formato-json/), if you don't want to use it don't use the getters from UbicacionType class.
 - All classes were embedded in the FECR namespace to prevent collisions.
+- I'm using the PHP session for storing authentication values, all $_SESSION parameters include the prefix idp_ so they don't mess with other variables you may have, it is recommended that you first start your session before calling any of the functionality from these libraries.

 ## FAQs
 - Why write this in English?